sidprasad/pick-regex/BUGREPORT.md

 - `[a-z0-9]+`: +1 (matches "abc") ✓

 The `[0-9]+` candidate should receive a negative vote because the user said "abc" is valid input, but `[0-9]+` rejects it.
 This means `[0-9]+` is missing something it should match.

+### Asymmetry: Why REJECT doesn't give positive votes

+**Important**: The voting is asymmetric by design:
+- **ACCEPT** gives both positive votes (to matching) and negative votes (to non-matching)
+- **REJECT** only gives negative votes (to matching), no votes to non-matching

+**Rationale**: When a pattern correctly rejects a word, that's neutral/expected behavior - not worth rewarding.
+We only want to penalize patterns that incorrectly accept bad input.
+This prevents "reward inflation" where patterns accumulate positive votes just for NOT matching random rejected strings.

 ### Impact